ckeditor/ckeditor5/docs/builds/guides/frameworks/vuejs.md

 };
 ```

-### Creating a custom editor build
+### Configuring the editor from source

-Having configured `vue.config.js`, you can finally define your custom editor build.
-Install the packages the build will be made from:
+Having configured `vue.config.js`, you can choose the building blocks of your editor.
+Install the packages necessary for your integration:

 ```bash
 npm install --save \